 Technology Solutions Segment:

 Kevin Murai joined SYNNEX in March of 2008 as Co-CEO, sharing the role with SYNNEX founder Bob Huang, and was elected to the Board of Directors.
 On December 1, 2008, Mr. Huang retired as President and Co-CEO after more than 28 years and became the Chairman of the Board of Directors.
 At that time, Mr. Murai became President and sole CEO of SYNNEX.

 Robert Huang retired as Chairman of the Board of Directors and as a member of the SYNNEX Board of Directors effective June 21, 2010.
 The SYNNEX Board of Directors unanimously named Dwight A. Steffensen as non-executive Chairman of the Board, also effective on June 21, 2010.
 Mr. Steffensen continues in this capacity as an independent director.

 SYNNEX continued to grow and evolve under Kevin Murai’s leadership.
-The five-year compound annual growth for revenue was approximately 9 percent for the last five years while the compound annual growth rate for operating income was slightly more than 12 percent.
+The five-year compound annual growth for revenue was over 6 percent for the last five years while the compound annual growth rate for non-GAAP operating income was slightly more than 11 percent.
 We are growing income at a faster rate than sales while continuing to drive shareholder value.